nikkatalnikov/apeiron/README.md

 Same way works for SSE.

-Check more exmaples in /exmaples folder
+Check more examples in /examples folder

 ####**License**
 ISC